AdobeDocs/experience-manager-65.en/help/assets/managing-image-presets.md

 To create a responsive image preset, perform the steps in [Creating Image Presets](#creating-image-presets).
 When entering the height and width in the **[!UICONTROL Edit Image Preset]** window, erase the values and leave them blank.

-Leaving them blank tells AEM that this image preset is responsive.
+Leaving them blank tells Experience Manager that this image preset is responsive.
 You can adjust the other values as appropriate.